syedsaqib2457/php-hash/documentation/add_node.md

 ### data [created_timestamp]

-This is the timestamp of when the node was added.
+This is the `Unix timestamp in seconds` of when the node was added.

-The value is a `Unix timestamp in seconds`.

 ### data [deployed_status]